143 docs

 Do not cache source directories, secret files, .git, .143/cache, .143/cache/preview-install, or any parent/glob path that can include preview install markers. requirements.txt is safe only when dependencies are pinned.
 For stale dependencies, change lockfiles or temporarily set cache.enabled: false.

-Build-artifact cache
+Build-output cache

 Only cache build directories whose tool validates entries by content hash.
 A stale build cache should degrade to a partial miss, not serve wrong output.